 Domestic Violence Deferred Prosecution Program

-After an arrest for domestic violence charges in Pinellas County, FL, your attorney can help you determine your eligibility for the “Domestic Violence Deferred Prosecution Program.”
+After an arrest for domestic violence charges in Pinellas County, FL, you might be eligible for the “Domestic Violence Deferred Prosecution Program.”
 If so, your attorney can help you understand the pros and cons of entering that program.
-Many clients would prefer to fight the charges instead of entering this program.
+Many clients would prefer to fight the charges for an outright dismissal instead of entering this program.

-If you are interested in the deferred prosecution program to resolve your domestic violence case pending in Pinellas County, FL, your attorney can help you apply.
-A prosecutor with the State Attorney’s Office will then review your case to determine whether you are eligible to participate in the program.
+After your application is submitted, a prosecutor with the State Attorney’s Office will review your case to determine whether you are eligible to participate in the program.
 Eligibility depends on a host of factors, including:

 - input from the alleged victim;

-- the defendant’s prior record; and
+- your prior record; and

 - the facts of the case.

+Your attorney can help you negotiate more favorable special conditions to be imposed by the program, although the State Attorney’s Office ultimately sets those conditions.
 For instance, you might be able to complete private counseling instead of the dreaded 29-week Batterer’s Intervention Program (BIP).
 An attorney might also help you avoid any requirement of completing an Alcohol or Substance Abuse evaluation or a psychological examination.

 Diversion programs also help you avoid many negative collateral consequences after entering a plea to the charges.
 By diverting the case from the court, the person accused of domestic violence can complete special sanctions to address the underlying program so that the criminal charge can be dropped.
+After the charges are dropped, your attorney can help you petition the court to have the criminal history record expunged.

 Attorney for the Domestic Violence Deferred Prosecution Program in Pinellas